Modern Languages and Literatures

 SPAN 305: The Civilization of Spain

 This course is an introduction to the history, art, music, literature, and customs of Spain.
 Course conducted in Spanish.
 Prerequisite: One higher 200-level Spanish course (ie. above SPAN 212) or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: LNAM 305